-It is proposed that for 2020-2021 the programme remain unchanged, with the exception of an alteration to the macroinvertebrate survey to a more suitable sampling site.
-This will include an additional downstream site in the summer survey to further understand the landfills impact on the stream.
+It is proposed that for 2021-2022 the programme remain unchanged, with the exception of an alteration to the macroinvertebrate survey to include an additional downstream site in the summer survey to further understand the landfill's impact on the stream.

 It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2020-2021.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2021-2022.